Anzi001/Secure-Crypt/README.md

 <p>3.
 Run anyway: A new button will appear at the bottom.
 Click "Run anyway".</p>
 <p> 4.
 The app will now launch.
 From now on, you can just open it normally.</p>

+<h3>You can use the README (Message from file sender).txt file to explain what a SECURCRYPT file is to people you are sending a SECURECRYPT file to.</h3>